 In the morning, you will take a flight to Beijing Capital International Airport.
 It takes about 3h50m.
-Arriving in Beijing, your guide will greet you at the airport and take you to the hotel.
-The rest of the day is leisure.
+After arriving in Beijing, your guide will greet you at the airport and take you to the hotel.
+The rest of the day is your free time.
 You can take a stroll around the hotel and experience the local customs of Beijing.

-You will have many interesting things to do in today.
-In the morning you are suggested to do Morning Exercises at the Temple of Heaven which was founded in the first half of the 15th century.
-Known as the Imperial Sacrificial Altar, Temple of Heaven always attracted numerous tourist.
-Therefore in order to avoid crowds and enjoy local people's morning exercises, we are going to this place in the morning.
-After the morning exercise in Temple of Heaven, we are driving about 2.5 hours to the Mutianyu section of the Great Wall where you will go through the watchtowers, enjoy breath-taking views as it snakes across the hills and mountains.
+You will have many interesting things to do today.
+In the morning, you are suggested to do Morning Exercises at the Temple of Heaven, which was founded in the early 15th century.
+Known as the Imperial Sacrificial Altar, Temple of Heaven always attracts numerous tourists.
+To avoid crowds and enjoy local people's morning exercises, we are going to this place in the morning.
+After visiting Temple of Heaven, we'll drive 2.5 hours to the Mutianyu section of the Great Wall, where you can go through the watchtowers and enjoy breathtaking views as it snakes across the hills and mountains.

-You will be picked up from your hotel, and then escorted to the railway's station.
+You will be picked up from your hotel, and then escorted to the railway station.
 On the train, you will have a soft sleeper to Ulaanbaatar.
-The train to Ulaanbaatar leaves the station around 11:22am.
-So, you are going to spend the rest of your day and pass the night on the train as this journey takes 28 solid hours to arrive in Ulaanbaatar.
+The train to Ulaanbaatar leaves the station around 11:22 am.
+So, you are going to spend the rest of your day and night on the train as this journey takes 28 solid hours to arrive in Ulaanbaatar.

 After a long train journey, you will arrive in Ulaanbaatar in the afternoon.
-Your tour guide will meet you at Ulaanbaatar railway station, and then drive you down to the hotel to have a rest.
+Your tour guide will meet you at Ulaanbaatar railway station, and then drive you to your hotel in downtown to have a rest.

 Stay overnight at Ulaanbaatar

-Your trip in the morning would be to visit the ancient 19th-century Gandan Monastery, which is known as the most significant monastery in the entire country – the “Great Place of Complete Joy” as it’s usually called.
+Your trip in the morning would be to visit the ancient 19th-century Gandantegchinlen Monastery, which is known as the most significant monastery in the entire country – the “Great Place of Complete Joy” as it’s usually called.
 And from here, we drive down to Sukhbaatar Square – Chinggis Khaan Square as it’s officially been called.
-The Sukhbaatar is located in the center of the city, and then our next stop would be the National Museum of Mongolian History.
-Here, we can get to know more about the Mongolians history and culture.
-The last trip for the day, we then visit some of the most popular local markets in the area before driving back to the hotel.
+The Sukhbaatar is located in the center of the city, and then our next stop would be the National Museum of Mongolia.
+Here, we can get to know more about Mongolian history and culture.
+On the last trip for the day, we then visit some of the most popular local markets in the area before driving back to the hotel.